peterino2/pmake/docs_src/index.rst

    ======================================================================

-Even the automation and CI for this repo is done with pmake.
+Even the automation and CI for this repo is done with pogmake.
-To get a glimpse of that, run ``python .`` to see all the jobs are available in pmake itself.
+To get a glimpse of that, run ``python .`` to see all the jobs are available in pogmake itself.

 ===============
 Usage